Airway exchange catheters

 • Oxygen via AEC: prefer low-flow oxygen insufflation with continuous egress path (open mouth, patent upper airway).
 Use capnography and avoid high pressures.

-• Duration in situ: keep only as long as needed; reassess regularly; secure and clearly label to avoid accidental removal or misinterpretation as NG tube/line.
+• Duration in situ: keep only as long as needed, reassess regularly, secure and clearly label to avoid accidental removal or misinterpretation as NG tube/line.

 Equipment features and sizing (practical points)